elfux/PIC32MZ-EF/spi_self_loopback_blocking/readme.md

 # SPI blocking

 This example application demonstrates how to use the SPI peripheral to transmit and receive a block of data in a blocking manner.
-It was used the SPI2 and you need to shunt the MISO and MIMO pins.
+It was used the SPI2 and you need to shunt the MISO and MOSI pins.
 Which are the RG0 and RG7.

 ## Description